ian12-21/QuizApp-Backend/backend-readme.md

-# QuizApp-Backend: Architecture & Workflow Overview
+# QuizApp-Backend: Project Overview, Architecture & Workflow

-This document explains the core workflow, main features, and architecture of the **QuizApp-Backend** project, which powers the backend for a decentralized quiz application.
-It also visualizes the major flows and data relationships.
+## About the Project

+**QuizApp-Backend** is the backend service powering the QuizApp decentralized quiz platform.
+Built with Node.js and TypeScript, it manages quiz creation, player participation, answer collection, and seamless integration with Ethereum smart contracts.
+The backend ensures secure storage, reliable quiz flow, and transparent, on-chain anchoring of results.

+**Key Objectives:**
+- Provide API endpoints to handle quiz lifecycle: creation, participation, answer submission, and contract interaction.
+- Persist quiz and answer data securely in MongoDB.
+- Serve as a bridge between the frontend app and Ethereum blockchain for trustless quiz results.
+- Enable secure winner determination and transparent game logic.

 ---

 ## Core Features

-- **Quiz Management**: Create quizzes, store questions, and manage players.
+- **Quiz Management:** Create quizzes, store questions, and manage players.
-- **Answer Submission**: Collect and store answers from players in MongoDB.
+- **Answer Submission:** Collect and store answers from players in MongoDB.
-- **Smart Contract Integration**: Submit all answers and scores to an on-chain smart contract for transparency and trust.
+- **Smart Contract Integration:** Submit all answers and scores to an on-chain smart contract for transparency and trust.
-- **Winner Determination**: Calculate and persist the winner for each quiz.
+- **Winner Determination:** Calculate and persist the winner for each quiz.
-- **REST API**: Exposes endpoints for quiz creation, participation, answer submission, and contract interaction.
+- **REST API:** Exposes endpoints for quiz creation, participation, answer submission, and contract interaction.

 ---